Shows a customizable Google map with location markers for all your Participants Database records.

-- Add another API key by clicking on the “Create credentials” button.
-This will be used for Geocoding, so give it a name that identifies it for that purpose.
+- To set up the Geocoding API key, add another API key by clicking on the “Create credentials” button.
+This will be used only for Geocoding, so give it a name that identifies it for that purpose.
 Paste it into the “Geocoding API Key” setting.

 Google Maps Services is Free—To a Point

 For each service used, Google provides a limited number of free loads (every time someone loads a page with a map on it, that’s one load).
 Unless your site has very high volume, it won’t cost you anything to show maps.
 This plugin uses three Google services: Dynamic Maps, Static Maps and Geocoding.

 Every time a page with a dynamic map is opened on your site, it will generate a Dynamic Map load.
 You can have up to 28,000 of those per month for free.
 You’d probably have to be getting several thousand visits a month (with them all seeing your map) to hit that.